 “Try to save something while your salary is small; it’s impossible to save after you begin to earn more.”Jack Benny

 India is still the land of opportunity and the opportunities available now are more than ever.
 There has never been a time like this in history of mankind where you could just make money sitting at home.
 Earn in dollars while sitting in a remote location in India.

 As Thomas J. Stanley quoted: “Over the past thirty years I have consistently found that 80 to 85 percent of millionaires are self-made.
 There is great pride, joy and satisfaction to be derived from building one’s own fortune.
 Countless millionaires have told me that the journey to wealth is much more satisfying than the destination.
 When they look back over their history of building wealth, they recall constantly setting economic goals and the great happiness gained from achieving them.
 Yes, in the context of economic achievement, it is the trip, the journey to financial independence about which the millionaires next door most often boast.”

-If managed correctly and these lessons thought to your children then they can also have the same lifestyle changing your entire family name.
+If done correctly and these lessons thought to your children then they can also have the same lifestyle changing your entire family name.

 Finally I end this fantastic series with this quote: